victororlyk/victororlyk/README.md

 - write tests with the help of Cypress
 - make localization with react-i18n library
 - mobile development with Kotlin
-- web scrapping with python
+- web scrapping with Python

 I`m good team player as well as solo performer.
 Happy to help you!